 Seriously though, they provide a rather good wifi connection on the bus as well as in the mall.
 That helped me and Fiza to stay connecting with each other, and since we agreed to meet in Venetian Macao so off I went there alone.

 When I arrived in Venetian Macao, the first thing I knew was that I didn’t think I could afford anything but food over there.
-Pretty much the same feeling as when I was in Doha at Villaggio Mall.
+Pretty much the same feeling as when.

 In my opinion, Villaggio Mall is slightly better than Venetian Macao although maybe it’s a plus for Macao to have Parisien Macao as well.

 Fiza and I ended up meeting each other at Parisien Macao after we both had breakfast at McDonald’s, in a separate time for a totally different reason!